 Phone and email support is disruptive to the flow of getting everything we are trying to get done.
 It’s harder to multitask while focusing on a phone conversation, and email support is stilted, making solving our problems take longer than necessary.
 Forrester has found that 77% of US online adults say that valuing their time is the most important thing a company can do to provide them with good service (Forrester).

 Giving us your customer service phone number or customer support email address may seem like a fine solution, but it’s not enough.
-We don’t really need or want to talk to you.
+We don’t really need or want to talk to you on the phone or with email.
 Remember, we are busy and in a hurry.
 We can’t be tied to our computer screens or have our phones glued to our ears.
 In fact, 81% of us consumers agree that it is frustrating to be tied to a phone or a computer to wait for customer service help (ATT).

-Just give us a button on your website for us to click to text message you or a button on your company Facebook page.
+Just give us a button to click on your website for us to text message you or a button on your company Facebook page.
 Then we can quickly message you our problem from our phone or computer, and while you’re trying to help, we can continue getting all our other tasks done.
-We just want this support question checked off our list!
+Efficiency is key for us just as it is for you—taking care of a problem or answering a question as soon as possible, or seamlessly communicating when we have time throughout the day, means we’ll be more productive and feel more confident in the companies we choose to do business with.

 Composing an email takes time and sending it into the ether with no idea when we will hear back from you doesn’t fit our need for instant-gratification.
 We prefer to message a question during any waking (or sleeping!) hour, and to start solving the issue right then and there.